-Grounded Hazelnut: You can sprinkle some on your porridge, in granola, chocolate bars, or bakery.
+Grounded Hazelnut: You can sprinkle some on your porridge, in granola, in chocolate bars, or bakery.

 Hazelnut Spread: If you like PB&J, you’ll like hazelnut spread too!
 You can have it on a slice of bread, on your porridge, or directly lick from the spoon, your choice!

-Now it is time to digest all this information while enjoying a full spoon of Cravers.
-And if you are still curious to learn what a miraculous food hazelnut is, keep reading the blog.
+Now it is time to digest all this information while enjoying a full spoon of CRAVERS.
+And if you are still curious to learn what a miraculous food hazelnut is, keep browsing the CRAVERS Club.

 Leave a comment